 \section{Experiment}

-To rigorously validate the efficacy of Residual Listwise Preference Optimization (RLPO) in the domain of long-context information retrieval, we conducted an exhaustive series of experiments.
+To rigorously validate the efficacy of Residual Listwise Preference Optimization (ResLPO) in the domain of long-context information retrieval, we conducted an exhaustive series of experiments.
 These experiments were designed not merely to demonstrate incremental improvements in ranking metrics, but to probe the fundamental capacity of Large Language Models (LLMs) to reason over extensive, noise-laden contexts when aligned via listwise objectives.
-Our investigation is structured around four primary research questions (RQs) that guide the subsequent analysis: \begin{itemize} \item \textbf{RQ1 (Comparative Effectiveness):} To what extent does RLPO outperform existing pairwise (e.g., DPO) and listwise (e.g., LiPO) alignment baselines in ranking high-utility reviews? \item \textbf{RQ2 (Long-Context Robustness):} How does performance change as the candidate list length increases, and does RLPO mitigate long-context degradation? \item \textbf{RQ3 (Generalization Across Domains):} How well does RLPO transfer across product categories with different review distributions? \item \textbf{RQ4 (Efficiency and Scalability):} What are the inference cost and latency trade-offs of RLPO compared with pointwise and listwise methods?? \end{itemize}
+Our investigation is structured around four primary research questions (RQs) that guide the subsequent analysis: \begin{itemize} \item \textbf{RQ1 (Comparative Effectiveness):} To what extent does ResLPO outperform existing pairwise (e.g., DPO) and listwise (e.g., LiPO) alignment baselines in ranking high-utility reviews? \item \textbf{RQ2 (Long-Context Robustness):} How does performance change as the candidate list length increases, and does ResLPO mitigate long-context degradation? \item \textbf{RQ3 (Generalization Across Domains):} How well does ResLPO transfer across product categories with different review distributions? \item \textbf{RQ4 (Efficiency and Scalability):} What are the inference cost and latency trade-offs of ResLPO compared with pointwise and listwise methods?? \end{itemize}